As an Amazon Associate we earn from qualifying purchases.

 - Finally, any of the small internal leaves that are purple or turning purple at the points you can remove (these are going to taste like paper).

-We specifically chose to roast our artichoke rather than steam it (the conventional way) so we could develop more flavor.
-When it comes to developing flavor with our artichoke it is really important to let it brown and crisp up before covering.
+I specifically chose to roast my artichoke rather than steam it (the conventional way) so I could develop more flavor.
+When it comes to developing flavor with my artichoke it is really important to let it brown and crisp up before covering.
 This will give a wider variation in texture and taste as sugars caramelize and the oil crisp up the meat.

 What Pairs with Roasted Artichoke?